zeroc-ice/ice/cpp/BuildInstructionsOSX.md

  - [LMDB][5] 0.9.16
  - [mcpp][6] 2.7.2 (with patches)

 Expat and bzip are included with your system.
-For mcpp, you have a couple of options:

-- Using [Homebrew][7], install mcpp with these commands:

-        $ brew tap zeroc-ice/tap
+You can install LMDB and mcpp using [Homebrew][7]:
-        $ brew install mcpp
+    brew install lmdb mcpp

-- Download the mcpp source distributions and build it yourself.

 ## Building Ice

 In a command window, change to the `cpp` subdirectory:

-    $ cd cpp
+    cd cpp

 Edit `config/Make.rules` to establish your build configuration.
 The comments in the file provide more information.
 Pay particular attention to the variables